 The sports association offering a comprehensive sports programme for students at HHU and other universities in Düsseldorf.
 The varied offerings include around 80 disciplines, most of which are free for HHU students.
 Sports programme and registration (website in German)

 German: Integriertes Lern-, Informations- und Arbeitskooperations-System (ILIAS)

 Universities have faculties – and faculties have institutes.
-These organisational units bring together study programmes in the same discipline at a higher education institution.
-At HHU, there’s an Institute of Media and Cultural Studies as well as an Institute of Economics offering several different study programmes, for example.
+These organisational units bring together several different study programmes in the same discipline at a higher education institution, e.g. an Institute of Media Studies or an Institute of Economics.

 If a medium you require is not available in the → University and State Library (ULB), you can order it from another library via the interlibrary loan system.
 ULB is responsible for organising such loans.
 Fees apply for this service.
 See here for more information.